Introduction

 Compile time error: The constant 'AccessModifiers.ClassA.aaa' cannot be marked static

-by default cannot be marked as static
+static by default cannot be marked as static.const variable cannot be marked as static.Lab6

 using System;